-If you got new carpeting, you probably got some extra pieces of carpet remnants once the job was done.
+If you got new carpet, you probably got some extra carpet remnants around once the job was done.
 Instead of just tossing them, let me show you some great ways to recycle what you have left that can come in handy for your home, children to the benefit of your pets.

 A carpet remnant wrapped around a post makes a nice scratching pole for your cat, especially if you sprinkle some catnip before you attach the carpet.
 However, you may not have a kitty at your house, but I have other suggestions.

 Another idea is to keep a small piece by the front door to wipe feet on before hitting your living area.
 This will keep that new carpet cleaner as a first line of defense.